 The Weight Factor in Distinguishing Stones

 Weight can also play a role in distinguishing between a diamond and cubic zirconia.
 A diamond is typically about 50% lighter than a cubic zirconia of the same size.
 Utilizing a precise scale can assist in evaluating the stone’s composition, offering another layer of clarity for potential buyers.
-To understand more about diamond features, explore the basic anatomy of a diamond.

 Ultraviolet Light: A Helpful Tool